Nitesh-18/Result-Analysis/README.md

 ## Contact

-For any inquiries or issues, please contact [your email or contact information].
+For any inquiries or issues, please contact niteshranjankar5@gmail.com.

 ---